Sequential Blocked Matching: The Offline SBM Setting

-We start with the analysis of the offline BLOCKMATCH problem.
-We first provide a lower on the distortion achieved by both randomised and deterministic policies.
-Then, we briefly discuss why trivial extensions of truthful one-shot one-sided matching algorithms do not result in truthful mechanisms\footnote{By truthful we simply mean that, in order to maximise their own utilities, agents are motivated to submit a linear preference ordering induced by their reward profile.}.
-Instead, we focus on designing mechanisms which use truthful one-shot one-sided matching mechanisms as basis, and have bounded incentive ratio (see below), a notion weaker than truthfulness.
-More precisely, we describe the \texttt{RRSD} algorithm.
-We show that the incentive ratio of \texttt{RRSD} is bounded by $1 - 1/e$, and provide upper bounds on the distortion of \texttt{RRSD}, which match our lower bounds.
+In this section, we present our analysis of the offline SBM setting.
+We first provide a lower bound on the distortion achievable by both randomised and deterministic policies.
+Then, we discuss why trivial extensions of truthful one-shot matching algorithms do not result in truthful policies.
+Instead, we focus on designing policies which use truthful one-shot matching mechanisms as a basis, and have bounded incentive ratio.
+More precisely, we present the \texttt{RRSD} algorithm.
+We show that the incentive ratio of \texttt{RRSD} is bounded below by $ 1 - 1/e$, and provide upper bounds on the distortion achieved by \texttt{RRSD}, which match our previously established lower bounds on the best distortion achievable by any randomised algorithm.